JeffersonLab/coatjava/docs/dev_notes.md

     the MAJOR, MINOR, or PATCH number
   - by default, `$VERSION_NEXT` can initially be `$VERSION_CURRENT` with the PATCH number incremented by 1, since most of our releases are PATCH releases
-- this is the "conventional" approach, and Maven can automate these version bumps
-  - or we just use the script, since we do more than just `mvn deploy`
+- this is the "conventional" approach, and Maven can automate these version bumps, but we just use the script since it does a bit more

 **Legend:**
 - magenta rectangle: manual step